SimonSchirber/UWBWebsite/docs/report.md

   <img width="400" src="./media/UWB_range.png" alt="UWB Anchor Positioning Example">
 </p>
 <p align='center'>
-  Figure 2: Example UWB anchor scheme [CITE]
+  Figure 2: Example UWB anchor scheme [2]
 </p>

 The goal of this group was to find and optimal positioning algorithm that could use many anchors to find very precise location.
 For systems using few UWB anchors they found that the optimal approach is to simple estimate the location of the tag as somewhere on the surface of a sphere centered at each anchor with a radius equal to the range measurment.
 For a 3-D space, 4 anchors are need to pinpoint the location of a tag to one point.
 As this project uses a maximum of 2 anchors, the best estimate is somewhere on a circle that is the intersection of 2 spheres.
 A representation of this intersection is shown in the figure below.